zazuko/jsonldparser/README.md

 Efficient [JSON-LD](http://json-ld.org/) parsing.

-Cuttently supporty only a tiny subset of the JSON-LD format.
+Cuttently **supports only a tiny subset of the JSON-LD format**.
 Most notably it doesn't support contexts (@Context).

 Other limitations:
-- The `@id` is onli allowed as the first key of an object
+- The `@id` is only allowed as the first key of an object

 ## So what can it do